shivaraj-arch/kaggle-google-capstone/README.md

 There are three aspects.
 One agent analyses the index data pulled from exchange api.
 The second pulls the investment flow in and out of exchange index and the third provides the latest financial headlines.
 A parallel agent then aggregates and summarizes with a prediction brief for the next trading day.

-It's a multi agent, with two apis fetching data from NSE stock exchange with parallel and Sequential agent to aggregate and summarize along with google search agent tool fetching latest finance news headline and combine them to produce a brief for tomorrow's market.
+It's a multi agent, with two apis fetching data from NSE stock exchange with parallel and Sequential agents to aggregate and summarize along with google search agent tool fetching latest finance news headlines finally combine them to produce a brief and prediction for next trading day's market.

 <img width="1003" height="520" alt="niftyagentarchitecture" src="https://github.com/user-attachments/assets/de442e51-4558-48d4-8e89-24e58d32aa24" />